-Activity Group ACTIVITY: What is the Community getting ACTIVITY: What s the Community Rationale for service Period of Bene Funding Mechanism Act Act getting Rationale for service Outcome benefit General Benefits Private Benefits Effective: 1 July 2025 Live performance Ongoing Long term Theatre Venue A facility that can be used by all and enhances the cultural well-being of the district.
+Activity Group Activity ACTIVITY: What is the Community Rationale for service Community Period of Bene fit Funding Mechanism G Ac Aci getting Outcome benefit General Benefits Private Benefits Effective: 1 July 2025 Live performance Ongoing Long term • Theatre Venue A facility that can be used by all and enhances the cultural well-being of the district.
 Groups who need a venue for live performances.
-Operating 25-40% fees - user pays 60-75% general rates Theatre Moviegoers School groups who use the theatre for performances Theatre groups who use the theatre for performances SocialAffordability Overall public benefit Residents who want to watch movies Capital A mix of funding from the 3 sources below is available Loans Cash reserves Grants Community Services Reefton Visitors & Service Centre Council services Reefton residents who require access to services SocialAffordabilityProsperity Ongoing Long term Building Reefton residents and visitors to the area Individuals and businesses requiring information or transaction processing Operating 100% general rates Capital A mix of funding from the 2 sources below is available Loans Cash reserves Reefton Post Office Postal services Reefton residents who require access to services SocialAffordabilityProsperity Ongoing Long term Building Reefton residents and visitors to the area Individuals and businesses requiring postal agency information or transaction processing Operating 70-80% fees, 20-30% general rates Capital A mix of funding from the 2 sources below is available Loans Cash reserves
+Operating 25-40% fees - user pays 60-75% general rates Theatre Moviegoers School groups who use the theatre for performances Theatre groups who use the theatre for performances Overall public benefit Residents who want to watch movies Capital A mix of funding from the 3 sources below is available • Loans • Cash reserves • Grants Community Services Reefton Visitors & Service Centre Council services Reefton residents who require access to services Social Affordability Prosperity Ongoing Long term • Building Reefton residents and visitors to the area Individuals and businesses requiring information or transaction processing Operating 100% general rates Capital A mix of funding from the 2 sources below is available • Loans • Cash reserves Reefton Post Office Postal services Reefton residents who require access to services Social Affordability Prosperity Ongoing Long term • Building Reefton residents and visitors to the area Individuals and businesses requiring postal agency information or transaction processing Operating 70-80% fees, 20-30% general rates Capital A mix of funding from the 2 sources below is available • Loans • Cash reserves

-Activity Group ACTIVITY: What is the Community getting Period of Bene Funding Mechanism Act Act getting Rationale for Service Outcome benefit General Benefits Private Benefits Effective: 1 July 2025 Community Services Community Development and Support Provision of grants Volunteer organisations and individuals who want funding due to financial pressures SocialAffordabilityProsperityCultureEnvironment Ongoing Grants paid to organisations benefit the whole community through improved facilities and cultural opportunities Users of the services or facilities provided by grant recipients Operating 85-100% general rates 0-15%grants Capital A mix of funding from the 2 sources below is available Loans Cash reserves Community Development and Support Vision 2010 rural projects Council recognises that our rural communities face particular challenges in continuing to provide community services and facilities to their local populations.
-The Vision 2010 projects are designed to support local community initiatives to improve community facilities and projects that benefit residents SocialAffordabilityProsperityCultureEnvironment Ongoing The Vision 2010 projects are designed to support local community initiatives to improve community facilities and projects that benefit residents Users of the community facilities Operating 100% general rates Capital No capital spend planned seo ement Council administers the Long term • District Entire district - regulations monitoring benefits Operating 90-98% general rates, 5-12% fees Regulatory Services Resource Manage Planning regulation requires the administration of and control of the operative District Plan.
-The subdivisions and RMA Act places specific statutory.
-Affordabi AffordabilityProsperity Contributes to the sustainable management and development of the district resources and of benefit to the district as a whole Applicants for resource consents Capital A mix of funding from the following two sources Cash reserves Loans
+Activity Group Activity ACTIVITY: What is the Community Rationale for service Community Period of Benefit Funding Mechanism Act Act getting Rationale for service Outcome benefit General Benefits Private Benefits Effective: 1 July 2025 Services Community Development and Support Provision of grants Volunteer organisations and individuals who want funding due to financial pressures Social Affordability Prosperity Culture Environment Ongoing Grants paid to organisations benefit the whole community through improved facilities and cultural opportunities Users of the services or facilities provided by grant recipients Operating 85-100% general rates 0-15% grants Capital A mix of funding from the 2 sources below is available • Loans • Cash reserves Community Services Community Development and Support Vision 2010 rural projects Council recognises that our rural communities face particular challenges in continuing to provide community services and facilities to their local populations.
+The Vision 2010 projects are designed to support local community initiatives to improve community facilities and projects that benefit residents Social Affordability Prosperity Culture Environment Ongoing The Vision 2010 projects are designed to support local community initiatives to improve community facilities and projects that benefit residents Users of the community facilities Operating 100% general rates Capital No capital spend planned ses nent Council administers the responsibilities imposed under the Resource Management Entire district - regulations monitoring benefits Operating 90-98% general rates, 5-12% fees Regulatory Services e framework, regulation and control of subdivisions and land use.
+Act (RMA) relating to the use of land, air and water.
+This function requires the administration of the operative District Plan.
+The RMA Act places specific statutory functions on territorial authorities to promote the sustainable development of natural and physical resources.
+Social Affordability Prosperity Culture Environment Long term • District Plan Contributes to the sustainable management and development of the district resources and of benefit to the district as a whole Applicants for resource consents Capital A mix of funding from the following two sources • Cash reserves • Loans